 There was a moment of panic when it looked as though the little boats wouldn’t sail and people rushed headlong into the sea to make an artificial tide on which they would float.
 Others jumped into full-sized boats which they had left ready and pushed their little gift-laden craft before them in the hope that once far enough out they would sail on.
 And now, as the candles flickered on the bobbing boats, thousands of white carnations came flying through the air their blossoms carpeting the sea like snow.
 The perfume of the flowers mixed with the smoke from the cigars was a rich and power opiate.

 The drums played on until dawn.
 As the sun came up some little boats could be seen floating ominously back towards the shore.
 With that resilience that keeps the Cariocas forever optimistic they were re-launched by their owners immediately.

 Later I learned there had been an estimated one million people on Copacabana Beach that night.
 I hope the Goddess answered some of their prayers: I hoped the magic worked.

 Something worked for me though.
 A couple of hours ago I searched YouTube to see if last night’s spectacle had been caught.
-It had, but there was a lack.
-There were had BIG screens, pounding music from electronic devices and everyone was taking selfies and jumping up and down.
+It had, but there was a lack, or rather, too much of something else.
+There were BIG screens, pounding music from electronic devices and everyone was taking selfies and jumping up and down.
 I know it sounds smug, but … no camera, no money, no ‘phone, no tablet, just total immersion is something otherworldly gave us something to treasure for the rest of our lives, images that are not on my phone but are burned on my mind.